rd2/tbd/README.md

 ruby -v
 ```

 It should report the current Ruby version used by macOS (e.g. ‘system’, or '2.6').
-To ensure Ruby 2.2.5 is used for OpenStudio measures, a safe way is to instruct _rbenv_ to use Ruby 2.2.5 for anything within a user’s OpenStudio directory (the default OpenStudio installation would add a /Users/user/OpenStudio folder, containing a Measures folder):
+To ensure Ruby 2.2.5 is used for developing OpenStudio v2.9.1-compatible measures, a safe way is to instruct _rbenv_ to use Ruby 2.2.5 for anything within a user’s OpenStudio directory (the default OpenStudio installation would add a /Users/user/OpenStudio folder, containing a Measures folder):

 ```
 cd ~/OpenStudio